BMW steering switch unit and steering angle sensor may fail.

-BMW TPM light or warning message may come ON when there is air loss in one or more tires.
+BMW TPM light or warning message may come ON when there is a loss of air pressure in one or more tires.

-As BMW Tire Pressure Monitor System detects a 20% loss in tire pressure it triggers a TPM warning to alert the driver.
+As a BMW Tire Pressure Monitoring System detects a 20% loss in tire pressure, it triggers a TPM warning to alert the driver.

-If tire pressure is correct, you may be getting a TPM malfunction or inactive errors because:
+If the tire pressure is correct, you may be getting a TPM malfunction or inactive errors because: